What Lives in the Harbor

 6; Baltimore City Public Schools Only

 Free for Baltimore City Public Schools Only

 The National Aquarium engages sixth-grade students from Baltimore City Public Schools in researching aquatic species that live in the Chesapeake Bay watershed, including the Inner Harbor in Baltimore.
-Students test water quality in the Inner Harbor outside the Aquarium to form hypotheses about what Chesapeake Bay animals live there before testing their hypotheses by conducting an animal survey.
-After their investigation, students recommend community action projects to improve the health of the local watershed.
+Students test water quality in the Inner Harbor outside the Aquarium to form hypotheses about what Chesapeake Bay animals live there; they then test their hypotheses by conducting an animal survey.
+After the investigation, students recommend community action projects to improve the local watershed.

-Extensive online student and teacher curricula, including original video experiment content, are available to all participating schools and educators.
-In-person, virtual and self-guided Professional Development for teachers enrolled in this program, which provides a stipend of $30/hr. and CPD credit are also offered.
+In-person Professional Development—required for teachers enrolled in this program—provides a stipend of $52/hr. and CPD credits.
 If you are interested in signing up for this program, begin your registration by clicking the button below to gain access to the materials and reserve your school's field experience.
 You may contact us with any questions at email@example.com.

 The National Aquarium is dedicated to creating an environment that is inclusive, equitable and accessible to people from all backgrounds.
 We cannot successfully change the way humanity cares for our ocean planet without connecting with and appreciating the broad diversity of identities, backgrounds, experiences and perspectives that make our community unique.